Swimming Not Allowed: Teaching about Segregated Public Beaches and Pools

 Citation / Publisher Attribution

 The Social Studies, v.
 103, issue 6, p.
 252-259

 Scholar Commons Citation

 Cruz, Bárbara C.; Berson, Mich J.; and Falls, Donald, "Swimming Not Allowed: Teaching about Segregated Public Beaches and Pools" (2012).
-Social Science Education Faculty Publications.
-77.
+Teaching and Learning Faculty Publications.
+321.